Attitude (Hyuna EP): Background and release

 During the 2023, Hyuna teased fans different times through social medias telling that she was working on her new music.

-In November 6, 2023, At Area announced that Hyuna signed a contract with them, and few days later she released on her official YouTube account a music video of her new promo single, "Attitude".
+On November 6, 2023, At Area announced that Hyuna signed a contract with them, and few days later she released on her official YouTube account a music video of her new promo single, "Attitude".

-In April 2024, Hyuna and At Area, announced her new EP, titled "Attitude", releasing a schedule poster of her comeback, announcing the release date of the project on May 2, 2024 with the title-track "Q&A".
+In April 2024, Hyuna and At Area, announced her new EP, titled "Attitude", releasing a schedule poster of her comeback, announcing the release date of the project on May 2, 2024, with the title-track "Q&A".
 The singer previous stated that for the album she was working with the producers duo GroovyRoom.
 The producers, produced the album and the title-tracks.
 The EP was released on May 2 through many Korean online music services, including Melon.
 For the global market, the EP was made available on iTunes and Spotify.
 It was also released in physical format.